Youth main banner

 Objectives & Achievements

-Our goal is to sponsor two Langkawi schools as part of the Kedah Eco-Schools Programme and other affiliated programmes with the aim of inculcating pupils on sustainability through action-based learning.
+Our goal is to strengthen youth education and action for sustainability programmes, and to implement the remainder of the Eco-Schools education programme for the 3 sponsored Langkawi schools, with the aim of inculcating pupils on sustainability through action-based learning.

 /Eco-Schools%20Programme